 Here are some of the stores that I know offer this buy online, pick up in store option:

 Here is my article from the holiday season on buy online, pick up in store options.
-These are really good to know about for shopping in 2020!
+These are really good to know about for shopping safely from home this year!

 What is included in the tax free weekend